oscarychen/django-ninja-simple-jwt/readme.md

 ## Settings

-All settings specific for this library is stored as key-value pairs under Django setting `NINJA_SIMPLE_JWT`, ie:
+All settings specific for this library are stored as key-value pairs under Django setting `NINJA_SIMPLE_JWT`, ie:

 ```python
 # settings.py